yracine/device-type.myecobee/README.md

 a) Monitor And Set Ecobee Temp
 ********************************

 In brief, the smartapp allows automatic adjustments of the cooling/heating setpoints according to outdoor conditions.
-This is particularly useful in the Winter/Summer where outdoor temperature and humidity can vary throughout the day.
+This is particularly useful in Winter/Summer where outdoor temperature and humidity can vary throughout the day.

 You can enable/disable the smartapp with a button on/off tile (ex.virtual switch).